 ♡ Healthy Dark Chocolate Frosted Fudgy Brownies

-♡ …and the rest of Amy’s healthy fudgy brownie recipes!
+♡ …and the rest of Amy’s healthy brownie recipes and sugar-free recipes!

 Hellos,I wanted to know if I can use whole eggs instead of egg whites alone.